natcap/natural-capital-footprint-impact/README.md

 This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

 The ecosystem services provided are:
-- `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast
+- `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
+Risk reduction is calculated using the InVEST Coastal Vulnerability model.
+Population is from Landscan 2019.
+Values are unitless, representing a relative index of risk reduction times the number of people who benefit.
-- `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
+- `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
+Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
+Population is from Landscan 2019.
+Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
-- `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water
+- `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
+Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
+Population is from Landscan 2019.
+Values are unitless, representing tons of sediment retained times number of people who benefit.
-- `nature_access`: Number of people within 1 hour travel of every pixel
+- `nature_access`: The number of people within 1 hour travel of every pixel.
+Population is from Landscan 2019.
-- `kba_within_1km`: Indicates whether each pixel is within 1 km of a Key Biodiversity Area (KBA) or not
+- `kba_within_1km`: Binary 0 or 1 value, indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not.
+KBAs are from BirdLife International (2019).

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, restaurant, cell tower, hospital, pipeline, or billboard.